RUN WITH PERSEVERANCE

 There is no adversity or adversary that we shall encounter in the race that many of the saints of old did not face and overcome.
 If they overcame through grace and faith in Christ, we also surely can overcome today (1 Cor.
 10:12, 1 Pet.
 5:9, Heb.
 10:35-36).

-Like every other race, the Christian race has some spiritual rules and guidelines that we must comply with if we don’t want to be disqualified or to end up running in vain.
+Like every other race, the Christian race has some spiritual rules and guidelines that we must comply with if we don’t want to be disqualified or run in vain.

 Paul warns, “If anyone competes in athletics, he is not crowned unless he competes according to the rules.”
 (2 Tim.
 2:5 NKJV).

-In the first part of this piece we began to examine the God-set rules that every Christian running the race must observe and follow.
+In the first part of this piece, we examined vital rules that every Christian running the race must observe and follow.

 The Scripture commands us to “…Lay aside every weight.”
 (Heb.
 12:1 NKJV).

 Whatever hinders or retards our spiritual growth, weighs us down, weakens our faith, clouds our minds, distracts us from following the Lord closely, or chokes God’s love in our hearts is a weight to be laid aside or put off if we desire to finish our race successfully like the saints of old.

 Second, God commands us to “…Lay aside the sin which so easily ensnares us.”
 (Heb.
 12:1 NKJV).